 Your choices for hostels in Singen are extremely limited, and as usual for towns of this size in Germany, you will be in a government-run place -- but it's not bad and prices are reasonable (it's not the most conveniently located, but it's quiet and in lovely garden surroundings).
 It's probably unlikely that other Singen hostels will appear in the future as there is just no market for them.

-Written by local enthusiast for Singen hostels
+Written by Travel Expert Singen

 gagalichen